Ron and Cora Wilkinson first heard of Dr. Hohman in the unlikeliest setting at the most perfect time.

 Ron had to know -- especially after he had to miss dancing at his son’s wedding because of the intense pain his hip had put him through for too long.

-He found out the man had been seeing Dr. Donald Hohman, the Medical Director of the Joint Replacement Program at Texas Health Center for Diagnostics and Surgery and one of the leading hip and knee surgeons in Dallas.
+He found out the man had been seeing Dr. Donald Hohman, a member of the Joint Replacement Program at Texas Health Center for Diagnostics and Surgery and one of the leading hip and knee surgeons in Dallas.
 So Ron met with Dr. Hohman, and before long, he had a new surgery scheduled at Texas Health Center for Diagnostics and Surgery.

 “I see patients daily who suffer from debilitating hip pain caused by osteoarthritis,” shared Dr. Hohman.
 “This disease affects more than 32.5 million adults in the US and when conservative treatment options fail to provide relief for them, hip replacement surgery can be a good option.
 Hip replacement is a surgery where a diseased or damaged hip joint is removed and replaced with an artificial one.
 It’s typically done to treat hip pain that interferes with activities of daily living.
 When I met Mr. Wilkinson and we talked about his symptoms, how they were affecting his life and what his goals were, it was clear hip replacement surgery could help him.
 I was also confident Ron would be willing to put in the work both before and after surgery to ensure his hip replacement would be successful.”